How to Use Quantum Indistinguishability Obfuscation: Introduction

 where $U, V$ are wide $\F_2$ matrices of appropriate dimensions, $Ux, Vx$ denote matrix-vector products, and $\PRG$ is any pseudorandom generator with appropriate stretch.
 Since the lengths of $Ux$ and $Vx$ are fixed as a function of $\secpar$, but the adversary can choose $m_A, m_B$ of whatever length it wishes, we need to use pseudorandom generators to potentially stretch $Ux$ and $Vx$ to the proper lengths.

 We divide the proof of security for \Cref{eq:many-bit-cue} into two steps.
 First, in \Cref{subsec:unc-rand} we show that one of $Ux$ and $Vx$ is completely unpredictable to the corresponding pirate; we call this property \emph{unclonable randomness}.
-This is the core of the cUE proof and the most technical part of this work, requiring a new and delicate argument.
+This is the core of the cUE proof and perhaps the most technical part of this work, requiring a new and delicate argument that resolves the aforementioned open question of \cite{KT23}.
 In \Cref{subsec:cue}, we invoke the security of the PRG to see that the cUE scheme is secure.
-Thus, assuming only the existence of one-way functions, there exists a cUE scheme that encrypts messages of arbitrary polynomial length.\footnote{If one is satisfied with encrypting messages of a fixed length, then a cUE scheme exists unconditionally.
-This is a simple corollary of our result.}
+Thus, assuming only the existence of one-way functions, there exists a cUE scheme that encrypts messages of arbitrary polynomial length.

 In \Cref{subsec:decision-cp}, we show that cUE suffices to show that $\qsiO$ copy-protects puncturable programs with indistinguishability at the punctured point.

 \begin{remark} In \cite{AKL+22}, the authors discuss ``issues with using extractors.''
 The proposal for UE in \Cref{eq:candidate-single-bit-ue} falls within the category of extractor-based schemes that they are referring to, so the issues with natural proof techniques discussed there apply.
 However, the security of the UE scheme described above is not ruled out by their impossibility result (Theorem 1.3).
 Furthermore, our constructions of single-bit and general cUE in \Cref{eq:single-bit-cue,eq:many-bit-cue} are also extractor-based schemes in a similar sense, and we are nonetheless able to prove them secure.
 Therefore, we hope that our insights for constructing cUE may eventually be useful for constructing UE, as they may evade some of the barriers discussed in \cite{AKL+22}. \end{remark}